kbilsted/CodeQualityAndReadability/Articles/Design/RefactoringToMicroServicesFakeMicroServices.md

 ### 3.1 Example 1.
 The customer log
 Many enterprise systems have the notion of a log of business events, essentially what has happened to the customer and when.
-At MVNO we term such a log a "Customer log", and it holds all of the important information for the administrative staff to understand the customer (when did they pay their bill, late payment thresholds crossed, changes in the subscription, the status of important third party integration calls, etc.).
+At our company we term such a log a "Customer log", and it holds all of the important information for the administrative staff to understand the customer (when did they pay their bill, late payment thresholds crossed, changes in the subscription, the status of important third party integration calls, etc.).
 It also holds an entry for each time a staff member performed a lookup the customer.
 If you don't have a customer log in your system, consider getting one.

 Needless to say, we can't do much in a service without writing to the customer log.